 I would normally say that the legal system should not be used for personal revenge, except this is revenge for all of us.

-Um, if any of you thought it was a good idea that the person you wanted to be president was being law fared like crazy, well I didn't think it was a good idea, and it felt like it was something against me.
+If any of you thought it was a good idea that the person who wanted to be president was being lawfared like crazy, well, I didn't think it was a good idea.

-So I think I would be in favor of some law fair, only in the uh let me say that again.
+So I think I would be in favor of some lawfare.

-I'm completely opposed to law fair.
+I'm completely opposed to lawfare.

-I don't want my side to do any law fare to the other side, unless there is one exception.
+I don't want my side to do any lawfare to the other side unless there is one exception.

-Uh I would say all the controls are off.
+I would say all the controls are off.

 Yeah, that's mutually assured destruction.

-I mean, that that's the only thing that will keep people from doing it forever is if the people who did it just get destroyed.
+I mean, that's the only thing that will keep people from doing it forever is if the people who did it just get destroyed.

 Yeah, the people who try that have to get destroyed.